nicolasspring/bt-probing-tasks/README.md

 # Probing Tasks for Noised Back-Translation

-This repository contains the code necessary to reproduce the experiments and results in the bachelor's thesis Probing "Tasks for Noised Back-Translation" by Nicolas Spring.
+This repository contains the code necessary to reproduce the experiments and results in the bachelor's thesis "Probing Tasks for Noised Back-Translation" by Nicolas Spring.